 If there’s one thing Charlotte’s fitness and adrenaline junkies love, it’s the US National Whitewater Center.
-There’s rafting, kayaking, canoeing, ziplining, rock climbing, and mountain biking, but today, we’re talking exclusively about the running.
-And not just any running, but trail running.
-There are over 30 miles of trails through preserved woodlands and alongside the Catawba River, with plenty of loop options, depending on how many miles you want to get in (and how hard you want to run).
+There’s rafting, kayaking, canoeing, ziplining, rock climbing, and mountain biking, but today, we’re talking exclusively about the running — and not just any running, but trail running.
+There are over 40 miles of trails through preserved woodlands and alongside the Catawba River with plenty of loop options, depending on how many miles you want to get in (and how hard you want to run).
 When you’re done getting down and dirty on the trails, cool off with a beer from the Pump House Biergarten.

 Here’s another great option if you’re itching for trails, but without the bike traffic.
 In fact, Reedy Creek Park is open only to those traveling by foot.
 Cool, right?
 And with 10 miles of interconnecting loops, it’s easy to get in as many (or as few) miles as you want.
 Enjoy some sweet solitude as you make your way through the forest and around ponds.
 Afterward, be sure to spend some time at the nature preserve for the full Reedy Creek Park experience.

-This one’s for our history buffs.
-Because who doesn’t want to learn about their city’s past while catching a few miles on the trails?
-These routes are rich with history (and probably a few ghost stories), and we should add — they’re also incredibly beautiful.
+This one’s for our history buffs, because who doesn’t want to learn about their city’s past while catching a few miles on the trails?
+These routes are rich with history (and probably a few ghost stories), but they’re also incredibly beautiful.
 Covering over five miles, be sure to take a stretch and selfie break at one of the Mountain Island Lake viewing points along the way.

 Wait, whaaaaat?
 We know.
 Fighting your way through hurried commuters, stopping at crosswalks, and blazing past honking cars — it’s far from a runner’s paradise.
 But at least once, we encourage you to plan a route that runs through Uptown Charlotte.
 There’s just something about running through the city when you aren’t hailing an Uber, dancing in the EPICENTRE, or hurrying to make a show at the Blumenthal that gives it a whole new life.
 You’ll see the QC in a new light, and we know you’ll love it.